 With all of the advances in cell phone technology, it is a bit frustrating that something as basic as a phone call can be a bit underwhelming due to the poor recording quality of the cell phone microphone.

 Does a microphone change your voice?
 Microphones, like all audio equipment, will alter the sound of your voice.
-Some microphones capture voice more accurately than others, but all do alter sound in one way or another.
-On top of that, the way you hear your own voice is different than the way your voice actually sounds.
+Some microphones capture voice more accurately than others, but all do alter the sound in one way or another.
+On top of that, how you hear your own voice is different from how your voice actually sounds.

 Related article: Does A Microphone Change Your Voice?
 (Natural Hearing Vs. Playback).